CosmoStat/wf-psf/README.md

 - A numpy-based PSF simulator [here](https://github.com/tobias-liaudat/wf-psf/blob/main/wf_psf/SimPSFToolkit.py).
 - All the scripts, jobs and notebooks required to reproduce the results in [arXiv:2203.04908](http://arxiv.org/abs/2203.04908) and [arXiv:2111.12541](https://arxiv.org/abs/2111.12541).

-For more information on how to use the WaveDiff model through configurable scripts see the `long-runs` directory's [README](https://github.com/tobias-liaudat/wf-psf/blob/main/long-runs/README.md).
+~~For more information on how to use the WaveDiff model through configurable scripts see the `long-runs` directory's [README](https://github.com/tobias-liaudat/wf-psf/blob/main/long-runs/README.md).~~ (Scripts will become obsolute with next release.)

 ## Proposed framework